I have a confession to make. I write without an editorial calendar.

 This also helps with your search rankings because now you have 11 pieces of content for one keyword.

 Staying with the same “writing blog posts” topic as the example above, the goal is to create expertise around blogging and the types of content one would create to encourage people not to just to read it, but to share it.

 That main piece of content lives on your website or blog and the sub-topics and supportive base all link to it.

-Now, no matter where your other content lives—on your website, on your blog, on the LinkedIn publishing platform, on other social networks, or you’ve guest written for another blog or publication—Google knows you are the authority on this topic.
+Now, no matter where your other content lives—on your website, on your blog, on the LinkedIn publishing platform, on Medium, on other social networks, or you’ve guest written for another blog or publication—Google knows you are the authority on this topic.

 It also tells human beings who see your content that you have expertise on this topic and it’s highly likely they’ll click over and read your main piece.

 Let me give you one more example.

 You might get slightly different results than me, but when I Google it, we “own” almost every article on the first page.